Jiahu: Ceremonial burial

 The burials at Jiahu were usually accompanied by burial offerings, with increasing frequency as the second and third phases progressed.
 Burial objects range from pottery to tortoise shells.
 Burial offerings varied between individuals, and are believed to be linked to the skills they displayed in life, providing evidence of an early specialization of labor.
 The types of labor specialization, from most common to most rare, included farmers, herdsmen, fishermen, hunters, potters, musicians, and a tribal priest.

 Most of the burials were earthen pits; infants were buried in earthenware jars.
-As is common with Neolithic communities, the burials were in cemeteries which were separate from the residential areas, although many gravesites overlapped, so they were probably not marked.
+As is common with Neolithic communities, the burials were in cemeteries which were separate from the residential areas, although many grave sites overlapped, so they were probably not marked.
 A few burials were multiple, while most burial pits contained single individuals.
-These did not follow any discernible pattern, although it is possible that in some cases, couples (a man and a woman of roughly the same age) were buried together.
+These did not follow any discernible pattern, although it is possible that in some cases, man–woman couples of roughly the same age were buried together.

 In some graves the heads were severed from the body and pointed toward the northwest.
 Cut marks made when the bones were fresh indicates the heads were cut off shortly after the person died.
 A few burial offerings included turquoise carvings, and represented a significant level of material wealth, suggesting some differences in social status.
 Burial offerings in women's graves were more sparse, indicating lower social status, and indicated that their roles were limited to childbearing and child care, cooking, and foraging for food.

 Flutes

 Some of the most significant burial offerings discovered were playable tonal flutes made from red-crowned crane wing bones.
 This crane is 5 ft tall with a wingspan of 8 ft, yielding large bones for this purpose.
 The first of the flutes were found in the late 1980s, but were not described in the West until 1999.
+In total, 33 flutes have been found at Jiahu—around 20 are intact, with the rest being broken, fragmentary, and unfinished.
+All are between 7 and 10 in in length.